FHA Loans vs VA Loans

 If you do qualify for a VA loan, you may want to choose that over an FHA loan.

-- VA Loans do not require mortgage insurance premiums.
-FHA Loans require borrowers to pay for mortgage insurance that adds to the total cost of your mortgage.
+- VA Loans don't require mortgage insurance premiums.
+FHA Loans require borrowers to pay for mortgage insurance that adds to the total cost of their mortgage.

-- Veterans do not have to be first-time homebuyers to qualify.
+- Veterans don't have to be first-time homebuyers to qualify.